Recursive Joint Simulation in Games

-We now move on to consider the variant with voluntary simulation, as presented in \Cref{sec:sub:voluntary-sim}.
-Importantly, this variant introduces \textit{imperfect recall}, as you cannot recall your earlier selves, higher up in the simulation hierarchy, deciding about whether to simulate.
-In fact, it is a game of \textit{absentmindedness}, as a single player faces the same infoset multiple times in a single path of play.
-Famous examples of (single-player) games of imperfect recall include the Sleeping Beauty problem~\citep{Elga2000} and the absentminded driver problem~\citep{piccione1996absent}.
-In such games, questions of how to form beliefs from within the scenario become much more contentious.
+The central issue is that recursive joint simulation involves \textit{imperfect recall}, such as being unable to recall your earlier selves, higher up in the simulation hierarchy.
+Even worse, it involves \textit{absentmindedness}, a phenomenon where a single player faces the same information set multiple times in a single path of play.

-Indeed, different methods for assigning self-locating beliefs will result in different beliefs in the infoset in which the players decide whether to simulate.
-However, we will here focus again on the infosets in which the players choose actions from the underlying base game (e.g., C and D).
-It turns out that these infosets are not absentminded.